prudvikeshav/KodeKloudEngineer/Kubernetes/Kubernetes LEMP Setup.md

 $dbpass = $_ENV["MYSQL_PASSWORD"];
 $dbhost = $_ENV["MYSQL_HOST"];
 ```
-After replacing we can connect to the website.
+After replacing we can connect to the website button.